stanleySimeon/portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank the following people:
+- I would like to thank the following people:

-@joshcomeau for his inspiring css course
+  - @microverse for the opportunity to learn and grow as a developer
-@microverse for the opportunity to learn and grow as a developer
+  - @joshcomeau for his inspiring css course
-@brianholt for his inspiring React course on Frontend Masters
+  - @brianholt for his inspiring React course on Frontend Masters

 <p align="right">(<a href="#readme-top">back to top</a>)</p>